How to Cook a Filet Mignon

 |Thickness||1/2″||3/4″||1″||1 1/4″||1 1/2″||1 3/4″||2″||2 1/14″|

-Sous vide is a foolproof cooking method that allows you to cook your filet mignon steak to the perfect doneness every time.
+Sous vide is a foolproof cooking method that helps you achieve perfect doneness every time.
+From edge to edge, sous vide slowly brings out the natural flavors of the steak, keeping all the juicy tenderness intact and producing a steakhouse experience.
 Once your steak reaches your ideal temperature in the sous vide, finish with a sear in a hot skillet and baste with butter, garlic, and fresh herbs for a restaurant-quality filet mignon dinner.

 Get the instruction guide: How to Sous Vide a Filet Mignon

-Reverse sear is ideal for thicker steaks, like filet mignon.
-Cook your steak indoors or outside on the grill with this cooking method.
+Reverse-sear is ideal for thicker steaks, like filet mignon.
+This method can be done indoors or outside on the grill and allows for more cooking control, so you’re less likely to overcook or dry out your steaks.
 Start by bringing your steak up to temperature low and slow in the oven or using indirect heat on your grill.
-Finish by searing in a hot skillet or over direct heat on the grill for a perfect crust.
+Finish by searing in a hot skillet over direct heat on the grill for a perfect crust.
+Keep in mind, you will need to utilize a meat thermometer to determine the internal temperature of the steak for ideal doneness.

-Sear roast is a two-step cooking process using the stove and oven.
+Sear-roast is a two-step cooking process using the stove and oven.
+Sear-roasting filet mignon amplifies the natural and savory flavor of the meat with a delicious, caramelized crust and juicy center.
 Start by searing the steak on the stove for a beautiful crust and finish low and slow in the oven until your steak reaches the ideal temperature.

-Get the instruction guide: How to Pan Sear a Steak
+Get the instruction guide: How to Air Fry a Steak

 Filet Mignon Finishing Touches